-In the present article we have tried to investigate the possible connection between the proposed quark stars model mixed with the dark energy to the dark energy stars.
+In the present article we have tried to investigate the possible connection between the proposed quark star model mixed with dark energy and dark energy stars.
 Following the works of Rahaman et al.~\cite{Farook2012} and Brilenkov~\cite{Brilenkov2013} we propose that quark matter is one of the possible candidates for dark energy.
 We are considering an anisotropic quark star model where we assume that the dark energy density is linearly proportional to the quark matter density.
-The proposed stellar configuration consist of two kind of fluids: (i) quark nuggets (QN), and (ii) dark energy having repulsive nature.
-We have avoided any interaction between the fluids for the simplicity of the model.
-To describe the equation of state (EOS) of the effective fluid of the stellar model we have used MIT bag EOS.
-It is worth mentioning that the anisotropy in compact stars may arise due to phase transition, mixture of two fluids, existence of type 3A superfluid, bosonic composition, rotation, pion condensation etc. at the microscopic level.
-In the present study of the proposed anisotropic two-fluid model we are adopting the following compact stars $PSR~J1614-2230$, $Vela~X-1$, $PSR~J1903+327$, $Cen~X-3$ and $SMC~X-4$ as testing candidates.
+The proposed stellar configuration consists of two kinds of fluid: (i) quark nuggets (QN), and (ii) dark energy having a repulsive nature.
+We have avoided any interaction between the fluids for the sake of the simplicity of the model.
+To describe the equation of state (EOS) for the effective fluid of the stellar model we have used the MIT bag EOS.
+At this point, a short comment on the mechanism that allows for the accumulated dark energy inside the star is needed.
+A possibility would be that a mechanism similar to the one responsible for dark matter accretion might be active.
+In such a case, a possible candidate would be weakly interactive massive particles (WIMP) that can accrue.
+At the same time, they have their antiparticles so that they can annihilate to create a heat source.
+Since dark energy density is expected to be very high, this heating would control the internal structure of the stars.
+However, one should keep in mind that WIMP’s interact weakly with baryons, whereas a dark energy particle most likely exhibits only gravitational interactions with baryons.
+Therefore, eventually, the accretion rate, as mentioned earlier, would be much lower than expected.
+In any case, all this is a theoretical conjecture.
+In reality, the mechanism that allows for the accumulated dark energy inside the stars remains unknown, which is also beyond the scope of the present work to discuss and needs further investigation.

+It is worth mentioning that the anisotropy in compact stars may arise due to phase transition, the mixture of two fluids, the existence of type 3A superfluid, bosonic composition, rotation, pion condensation etc., at the microscopic level.
+In the present study of the proposed anisotropic two-fluid model we consider the compact stars $PSR~J1614-2230$, $Vela~X-1$, $PSR~J1903+327$, $Cen~X-3$ and $SMC~X-4$ as testing candidates.